Arix Bioscience PLC: Portfolio Company Aura Biosciences Announces Closing of USD99 million Public Offering of Common Stock

-DJ Portfolio Company Aura Biosciences Announces Closing of USD99 million Public Offering of Common Stock
+DJ Arix Bioscience PLC: Portfolio Company Aura Biosciences Announces Closing of USD99 million Public Offering of Common Stock

 (END) Dow Jones Newswires